Sick-Day Guidelines for People With Diabetes - Topic Overview

 children and may be caused by vomiting and

-- A low blood sugar level that continues.
+- A high blood sugar level that continues.

 It may not be necessary to call your doctor every time you